arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ![Opta™ Manual IP Configuration](assets/opta_plcide_ipconfig.svg)

 If the IP address for the Opta™ is set manually, it is necessary to configure the Ethernet interface on your computer by introducing a manual IP address setting under *IPv4*.
 The information set under the IPv4 configuration follows the gateway setting.
-It is important to ensure you have a stable connection with the Opta™ using the PLC IDE to develop the project.
+You have to ensure a stable connection with the Opta™ using the PLC IDE to develop the project.

-The configured IP address for the Opta also serves to connect and develop within the Arduino PLC IDE environment.
+The configured IP address for the Opta™ also serves to connect and develop within the Arduino PLC IDE environment.
 The Modbus TCP option must be activated and set with the Opta™ device's assigned IP address by going to `On-line -> Set up communication`.
 The connection between Opta™ and the development environment can be verified with the`ping <Opta™ IP Address>` command via the terminal.

 It is an important configuration to work with PLC IDE and Opta™.
 Once the properties of the Opta™ devices are correctly set, you will be able to connect to Opta™ and two devices' states without any issue.